jkelley129/BrainBang/README.md

 # BrainBang
 BrainBang is a human-readable form of Brainf*ck.
-It keeps the same concept but has a dedicated syntax and is easier to read and write.
+It keeps the same concept but has a dedicated syntax but is much easier to read and write.

 ## Syntax
 - BrainBang has a signficant whitespace.
-Code in loops must be indented similar to python
+Code in loops must be indented similar to Python
 - All lines must end with a semicolon

 ## Commands